npetrangelo/Inheritance/README.md

 # Inheritance
 An exploration of solving the problems that inheritance solves, without inheritance.

+*Disclaimer: This is not production code, and errors are not handled gracefully.
+Do not use this in production.*

 OOP developers, like myself quite recently, may struggle to understand how to structure their code without inheritance in Rust.
 This repository provides a simple, bare bones example of one approach, identifying the three problems that inheritance traditionally solves, and solving them separately.